foss-responders/documentation/README.md

 # documentation
-Docs that describe how we do the things we do
+Docs that describe how we do the things we do.

+Most of these are empty placeholders at this time.

 ## Files